Sexual bullying: Students

 A study by the National Union of Teachers in the United Kingdom indicated that sexual bullying starts at the primary school level and usually takes the form of verbal insults by boys directed at girls and women.
 The insults are generally centered on girls' sexual status, and include terms such as 'bitch', 'slag', 'tart' and 'slut.

-Boys are mainly sexually bullied if they are viewed by their peers, especially females, if they do not act in a promiscuous way that conforms to a traditional view of masculinity.
+Boys are mainly sexually bullied if they do not act in a way that conforms to a traditional view of masculinity.

 LGBT

 According to a 2016 UNESCO study, a significant proportion of LGBT students experience homophobic and transphobic violence in school globally.
 The proportion of LGBT students affected ranged from 16% in Nepal to 85% in the United States.
 LGBT students are also more likely to experience such violence at school than at home or in the community.

 LGBT students report a higher prevalence of violence at school than their non-LGBT peers.
 In New Zealand, for example, lesbian, gay and bisexual students were three times more likely to be bullied than their heterosexual peers and in Norway 15–48% of lesbian, gay and bisexual students reported being bullied compared with 7% of heterosexual students.